 Images printed by this process are the result of ink being forced out of the incised lines in a zinc or copper plate using a heavy press.
 This results in slightly raised ink on the paper and a characteristic plate mark showing the edges of the plate.
 This process includes both etching and engraving.
 Capable of extremely fine detail – commercial applications include banknotes, circuit boards (the etching process in conjunction with screenprinting) and high-end magazines (photogravure)

 Etching and engraving are often confused.
 The printing process is the same, both require a heavy press and the plate is inked the same way.
 The difference is that in etching the image is created by letting acid do all the work of incising the metal.
 In engraving this is done by literally carving the lines out of the metal.
-For a detailed step by step description of the etching process please see what is etching elsewhere on Ryepress.
+For a detailed step by step description of the etching process please see etching

 Engravings can usually be differentiated from etchings by the more “mechanical” or regular appearance of the lines and the way in which tones are created by cross hatching lines of uniform depth, as opposed to freer lines of varying depths in etchings.
 Engraving was a historically important method of producing images on paper in artistic printmaking, in mapmaking, and also for commercial reproductions and illustrations for books and magazines.